 Human chorionic gonadotropin, or hCG, is a hormone secreted by the placenta that maintains pregnancy during the early development of the embryo.
 Many of the symptoms that women experience in early pregnancy, such as morning sickness and fatigue, are caused by rising levels of hCG within the body.

 Estrogen, a hormone that is produced by the ovaries and placenta, also increases during pregnancy.
 The hormone regulates progesterone levels during pregnancy, which is critical to a healthy pregnancy.
-Estrogen is responsible for continued growth of fetal lungs, kidneys and reproductive organs as well as the placenta.
+Estrogen is responsible for the continued growth of fetal lungs, kidneys, and reproductive organs as well as the placenta.
 Estrogen also aids in the development of prolactin, which enables lactation after delivery.

 Progesterone, a hormone that is produced by the ovaries and placenta, prepares the uterus for the implantation of a fertilized ovum.
-Because this hormone restricts the uterus from contracting during pregnancy, fights off hazardous cells that could harm the fetus and aids in maintaining the pregnancy, progesterone is crucial to a healthy pregnancy.
+Because this hormone restricts the uterus from contracting during pregnancy, fights off hazardous cells that could harm the fetus, and aids in maintaining the pregnancy, progesterone is crucial to a healthy pregnancy.

 Just like hCG, progesterone levels will increase as pregnancy progresses.
-Progesterone is the hormone that causes breast tenderness in the early weeks of pregnancy, as well as constipation, headaches, food cravings and mood swings throughout pregnancy.
+Progesterone is the hormone that causes breast tenderness in the early weeks of pregnancy, as well as constipation, headaches, food cravings, and mood swings throughout pregnancy.

 Because of the rising levels of hormones within a woman’s body during pregnancy, emotional changes should be expected.
 A wide variety of emotions can be expected, ranging from excitement and anticipation to worry and fear.

 Physical changes during pregnancy can also be brought on by increasing hormones.
 Many women will notice skin changes as pregnancy progresses.
-Darkening of the skin, red patches, pregnancy glow and oily skin can all be caused by rising hormone levels.
+Darkening of the skin, red patches, pregnancy glow, and oily skin can all be caused by rising hormone levels.

 Just as hormones drastically increase during pregnancy, these same hormones will rapidly decrease after delivery, potentially causing the baby blues or postpartum depression.
-Knowing how to cope with the changes in hormone levels and when to contact your healthcare provider are very important.
+Knowing how to cope with the changes in hormone levels and when to contact your healthcare provider is very important.

-With this increase in the resting metabolic rate of women during pregnancy there comes an increased need for energy to allow for proper growth of the fetus throughout term; after the 13 th week of pregnancy roughly 300 calories extra are needed per day to meet the needs of pregnancy.
+With this increase in the resting metabolic rate of women during pregnancy there comes an increased need for energy to allow for proper growth of the fetus throughout term; after the 13th week of pregnancy roughly 300 calories extra are needed per day to meet the needs of pregnancy.

-Additionally with the increased resting body temperature of the mother caused by the fetus, it is important to exercise in a well ventilated or air-conditioned area.
+Additionally, with the increased resting body temperature of the mother caused by the fetus, it is important to exercise in a well ventilated or air-conditioned area.
 It might be in the interest of the mother to place a fan in the room during exercise to provide for extra air circulation; exercising outside during the hottest part of the day should also be avoided.
-With the increased temperature, it is crucial to the mother stay hydrated throughout gestation.
-This means consuming water throughout the day and not using thirst as sign to drink fluids; thirst is a sign you are already dehydrated!
+With the increased temperature, it is crucial to the mother stays hydrated throughout gestation.
+This means consuming water throughout the day and not using thirst as a sign to drink fluids; thirst is a sign you are already dehydrated!
 Also remember caffeine (cokes and coffee), is a diuretic and should be avoided.